IBM/FfDL/docs/developer-guide.md

 * `Go` is very specific about directory layouts.
 Make sure to set your `$GOPATH` and clone this repo to a directory `$GOPATH/src/github.com/IBM/FfDL` before proceeding with the next steps.

-> If you are developing on Minikube, please run the following commands to configure your Minikube and set up the Docker client to use the Minikube's Docker Daemon.
-Then start to build your own Docker images.
-> ```shell
-> export VM_TYPE=minikube
-> make minikube
-> eval $(minikube docker-env)
-> ```

 Then, fetch the dependencies via:
 ```